athensresearch/athens/README.md

 ## Knowledge Base

+The problem with notetaking apps like Evernote or Apple Notes is that once you write a note, after a week you never look at it again.
+Without any organization, you're stuck praying that search will work for your future self.
+On the other hand, creating and following a system requires way too much discipline.

 Athens lets you take notes with minimal systems, structure, and organization, freeing you to stay creative and in flow state.
 Athens does this with [[bidirectional links]], ((block references)), and a graph database.

 ![tools-demo](https://athens-assets-1.s3.us-east-2.amazonaws.com/tools.png)